-Building upon their established programmatic partnerships, the school and the university have created another innovative partnership that will enable the school to be modernized and expanded.
+Building upon their established programmatic partnerships, the school and GWU have created another innovative partnership that will enable the school to be modernized and expanded.
 Through a Planned Unit Development, the university purchased a portion of the school’s parking lot and the school’s excess development rights, enabling the university to construct a much needed residence hall.
 The school district, in turn, is using the funds from this transaction to modernize and expand the school’s facilities to ensure that the learning environment supports the school’s ambitious and successful program.

 Serving Our Students